The-Marcy-Lab-School-Code-Challenges/cc-06-loops-control-flow/README.md

 ## Code Problems

-1. Write a function named `countMultiplesOfTwoAndFive` that takes in an integer argument that returns a count of the numbers that are multiples of two and five.
+1. Write a function named `countDoubleDigitNumbers` that takes in an integer argument that returns a count of the numbers that are "double digits"(multiples of 11) from  1 to (and including) 1000.
 ```
-countMultiplesOfTwoAndFive(40) //returns 4
+countDoubleDigitNumbers(40) //returns 3 because 11, 22, and 33 are multiples of 11
 ```

 2. Write a function named `sumOfNotThreeAndFive` that returns the sum of all numbers that are *not* multiples of 3 and multiples of 5 from 1 to 1000.